woerndlit/blog_woerndli/input/posts/mdca-mde-dropbox-restrictions.md

 ### Result

-If we now navigate to Discovered Apps in MDCA portal, we see that Dropbox has been sanctioned as a cloud app and we cannot unsaction it as long as it is connected.
+If we now navigate to Discovered Apps in MDCA portal, we see that Dropbox has been sanctioned as a cloud app and we cannot unsanction it as long as it is connected.

 ![image.png](.media/img_40.png)

-After logging into Dropbox with our Azure AD Credentials, we see that MDCA is redirecting our traffic throug a reverse proxy to monitor the Dropbox traffic.
+After logging into Dropbox with our Azure AD Credentials, we see that MDCA is redirecting our traffic through a reverse proxy to monitor the Dropbox traffic.

 ![image.png](.media/img_41.png)
 If we login with a private credentials to another Dropbox instance, traffic is still going directly to [www.dropbox.com](http://www.dropbox.com) and cannot be controlled.